ansible/ansible/docsite/rst/playbooks_filters.rst

       vars:
         server_name_cluster1_query: "domain.server[?cluster=='cluster1'].port"

-.. note:: You must use a variable in order to use quotes in your query.
+.. note:: You can use a variable to make the query more readable.

 In this example, we get a hash map with all ports and names of a cluster::